magento/devdocs/src/upgrade-compatibility-tool/install.md

 ## Third-party extensions

-{{site.data.var.ee}} recommends that you contact your extension vendor to determine whether your extension is fully compatible with {{site.data.var.ee}} 2.4.x.
+Adobe recommends that you contact your extension vendor to determine whether your extension is fully compatible with {{site.data.var.ee}} 2.4.x.

 See [Run the tool]({{site.baseurl}}/upgrade-compatibility-tool/run.html) for information about executing the Upgrade Compatibility Tool.